i-rinat/freshplayerplugin/README.md

 Status
 ======

-Mostly works, but some essential APIs are still to be implemented.
+Mostly works.
+Looks like all essential APIs are implemented.

 Known issues
 ============